 Directions to Start of KalTour

-KalTour will start and end at Schoolcraft High School in Schoolcraft, Michigan located in the southern part of Kalamazoo County.
-Schoolcraft High School is located at the intersection of Lyons Street (VW Avenue) and 14th Street.
+KalTour will start and end at the Wind + James Event Center in Schoolcraft, Michigan, located in the southern part of Kalamazoo County.
+Wind + James is located at 555 Eliza Street, west of the intersection of Eliza Street (W Avenue) and 14th Street.

-Directions from Kalamazoo, Portage, and points north including Grand Rapids: Take US 131 South to the north traffic light in Schoolcraft (at the McDonald’s restaurant) and turn left (east) onto Lyons Street.
-The school is approximately one-half mile on the left.
+Directions from Kalamazoo, Portage, and points north including Grand Rapids: Take US 131 South to the second traffic light in Schoolcraft (the main intersection) and turn left (east) onto Eliza Street.
+Wind + James is .3 mile on the right (just past the tracks).

 Supporters